afentonjr/BayES-Lab/README.md

 - <b>paramguess:</b> initial guesses for the electrochemical-transport descriptors to be estimated
 - <b>conc:</b> concentrations of the species that comprise each CSW voltammogram (mol L<sup>-1</sup>)
 - <b>ninitguess:</b> number of initial guesses to be conducted
-- <b>bsubtract:</b> the difference current when no redox-active species are present; used for background correction (&mu;A)
+- <b>bsubtract:</b> the difference current when no analytes are present; used for background correction (&mu;A)
-- <b>data_ref:</b> CSW voltammogram of the redox-active compound of interest and a second compound used to calibrate a pseudoreference electrode to a known redox event
+- <b>data_ref:</b> CSW voltammogram of the analyte of interest and a second compound used to calibrate a pseudoreference electrode to a known redox event
 - <b>data_bgref:</b> CSW voltammogram of only the compound used to calibrate the pseudoreference; used to calibrate the background current
 - <b>prior:</b> prior probabilities for each electron transfer mechanism.
 Used in Bayes' Rule